Configuring CORS in Nginx for Multiple Origins: Preflight Debugging & Exact Error Resolution

 if ($request_method = OPTIONS) {

-add_header Access-Control-Allow-Methods "GET, POST, OPTIONS";
+add_header Access-Control-Allow-Methods "GET, POST, OPTIONS" always;

-add_header Access-Control-Allow-Headers "Authorization, Content-Type";
+add_header Access-Control-Allow-Headers "Authorization, Content-Type" always;

-add_header Access-Control-Max-Age 86400;
+add_header Access-Control-Max-Age 600 always;

 return 204;